WHAT ARE ACTIVITY CLASSES?

 how do i log into my camper's account to register for camp or to change or add information?

-Click on register to access our online registration system.
-If you have difficulties, please contact the registrar at email@example.com.
+Click on register to access the Parent Portal.
+If you have difficulties, please contact Angie at firstname.lastname@example.org.

 how quickly do sessions fill up?